 Injuries to the Eyelid

 Various types of injury can result in eyelid trauma.
 The eyelid can be injured by a sharp object or even a blunt object.
-The eyelid’s unique anatomy makes it challenging to repair, and Dr. Zoumalan has extensive training in repairing simple to complex types of eyelid trauma.
+The eyelid’s unique anatomy makes it challenging to repair, and Dr. Zoumalan has had training in repairing simple to complex types of eyelid trauma.
 It is important to evaluate the eyeball itself and surrounding structures such as the orbital bones and the tear duct system whenever there is an eyelid trauma.

-Dr. Zoumalan is an Oculoplastic surgeon and has extensive experience in repairing eyelids that have undergone trauma.
-He is a Clinical Professor at the Keck School of Medicine of USC and continues to teach doctors the skills of eyelid plastic surgery.
-Dr. Zoumalan continues to help in extensive and complicated eyelid trauma as a Clinical Professor
+Dr. Zoumalan is an Oculoplastic surgeon and has experience in repairing eyelids that have undergone trauma.
+He is a Adjunct Clinical Professor at the Keck School of Medicine of USC and continues to teach doctors the skills of eyelid plastic surgery.
+Dr. Zoumalan continues to help in extensive and complicated eyelid trauma as a Adjunct Clinical Professor

 Dr. Zoumalan performs revisional eyelid surgery in those patients that may have had prior eyelid trauma surgery in the past.
 Oftentimes, the lid margin where the two severed ends never healed well, and as a result, the patient can complain of irritation, red eyes, tearing, and discomfort.
 Dr. Zoumalan’s training in complex eyelid reconstruction allows him to help those that may require revisional eyelid surgery related to prior trauma.